Propose a Session or Site Visit

 Site Visits

-In addition to sessions, we’re seeking off-site visits to leading local programs and organizations in San José, Costa Rica.
+In addition to sessions, we’re seeking off-site visits to leading local programs and organizations in and near Antigua Guatemala, Guatemala.
 We invite you to propose your organization as a site visit via a separate application.
-Deadline: June 23, 2023.
+Deadline: July 3, 2024.

 Key Dates